D

 deplane (verb)

 Disembark from an aircraft.
-(OD)
+(NOA)

 See: alight